Need an EPC in Lewisham?

 More Info

-The information put into the software program is based on evidence which the Assessor gathers during the visit.
+The information put into the software program is based on evidence which the Assessor collects during the visit.
 Typically the Assessor will get the majority of the information whilst going around the property.

 Your Assessor will take photographic or obtain documentary evidence that is important for audit purposes.
-If no evidence is obtained then the Assessor has to enter the term “as built” into the software.
-In this case the software will use what the property would have been built with based upon it’s age.
+If no evidence is obtained then the Assessor has to enter the term “as built” into the software program.
+In this instance the software will use what the property would have been built with based upon it’s age.

-Whenever you can supply documentary proof of any of these sorts of improvements then this can be shown on the Certificate and is likely to enhance the rating of your EPC Certificate.
+Whenever you can supply documentary evidence of any of these sorts of improvements then this can be shown on the Certificate and is likely to enhance the rating of your EPC Certificate.

-• Double glazing improvements made to the majority of the property – Certificate from Fensa, or dated receipt from the contractors.
+• Double glazing improvements to the majority of the property – Certificate from Fensa, or dated receipt from the installers.

 • Solar PV or Solar Thermal – MCS certificate from installer.